THE IRISH ROVERS

 “Throughout the years, these international ambassadors of Irish music have maintained their timeless ability to deliver a rollicking, rousing performance of good cheer – one that will soon have you singing and clapping along.
 Their songs have become anthems of revelry and joy among generation after generation of fans.” – BELFAST TELEGRAPH

 The Irish Rovers formed in Toronto, Canada.
-They have produced over 45 albums in North America and many more internationally with the band’s 2014 album “50 Years” being touted as “The Greatest of their Greatest Hits”.
+They have produced over 45 albums in North America and many more internationally with the band’s 2014 album 50 Years being touted as “The Greatest of their Greatest Hits”.
+In 2023, The Irish Rovers will celebrate their 60th Anniversary.

 It’s not every day you get to see music legends, and when you do get the chance, your expectations may be tempered by realities about age and time (See: The Stones, Dylan, etc.), but on a cool Sunday evening in Columbus, there were no such kinks in the armour.
 Delighting old fans and certainly surprising some new ones with their land speed record-playing on “The Dublin Pub Crawl,” the sheer pop perfection of the shiny happy hit, “The Unicorn,” and its brilliant new follow-up, “Narwhal, The Continuing Story of The Unicorn,” it was one for the books. – Columbus Calling, 2018